-Budgeting and cost estimating are essential tools for project planning in the construction industry and play a central role in both preconstruction and construction phases of a project.
+Cost estimation and budgeting are essential tools for planning in the construction industry and play a central role in both preconstruction and construction phases of a project.
 Best practices dictate a total project budget should be developed as early as possible in a project.
 Stonemark typically aims to prepare the first budget at completion of the architect’s schematic design (SD) phase when the drawings are about 20% complete.
 Granted, this is a limited set of information, often comprised of simply a site plan, floor plans and key elevations, but if properly managed it is a key technique for cost planning in construction.
 We generally augment the SD drawing set with a scope narrative that identifies key owner programmatic needs, jurisdictional requirements, utilities and client expectations to convey to the cost estimator the full scope of the project.
 The owner’s full program should be accurately identified, documented and communicated to the project team.
 Once the initial budget is established, it becomes an essential tool for managing the balance of the design to meet the owner’s budget requirements.

 How is it possible to project the true cost of a project when the drawings are only 20% complete?
 There are two ways to properly evaluate the construction cost of the project at this early phase.
 The first is to retain a professional cost estimator to prepare the SD construction estimate.
 The second that we generally recommend is to engage a suitable general contractor early to perform preconstruction services, for which preparing budgets is a key deliverable.
-In either method the professional cost estimator or general contractor develops a project cost model by carefully going through the SD drawings, scope narrative and asking detailed questions of the project architect and team in order to fully understand the intended scope of the project.
+In either method the professional cost estimator or general contractor develops a project cost model by carefully going through the SD drawings, scope narrative and asking detailed construction questions of the project architect and team in order to fully understand the intended scope of the project.

 Evaluate potential contractors by their honesty and transparency in their budget projections.